sankadash/sentiment_analysis-yelp_restaurant_review-/README.md

 The Yelp dataset contains reviews from the Yelp platform.
 In this notebook, the data is converted from a JSON format to CSV for easier manipulation and analysis.
 The dataset includes various attributes such as review text, user information, and ratings.

+You can download the dataset from the official Yelp Dataset website [here](https://www.yelp.com/dataset/download).

 ## Installation

 To run the notebook, you'll need to install the following dependencies: